Purpose of Life (according to the Dalai Lama)

 He began his talk by reading our minds I suppose and acknowledging that we were there to learn a secret.
 "The purpose of your life . . . ."

 When he told us the answer the crowd laughed.
 In unison!
 Such a big joke!
 Every different person instantly in the same chagrin.
 We got the joke!
 His punchline wasn't the punchline - the punchline was we already knew the answer!
-Soooo much effort and yearning and eagerness, so much leaning to another person to provide guidance, and then in the end - oh yeah - I knew that already!
+Soooo much effort and yearning and eagerness, so much leaning to another person to provide guidance, and then in the end - oh yeah - we knew that already!

 "The purpose of your life . . . ." comedic beat anticipatory silence